Data Protection

 The leaky server, which contained millions of unencrypted messages, was discovered by cybersecurity company vpnMentor, and not protected by a password.
 Anyone could view the text messages held by the server, then use the private information to conduct phishing campaigns, or sell the data to other parties.

-As well as text messages, researchers at vpnMentor also discovered millions of account usernames and passwords belonging to TrueDialog's clients and their customers.
+In addition to text messages, researchers at vpnMentor discovered millions of account usernames and passwords belonging to TrueDialog's clients and their customers.

 vpnMentor reports how the insecure database was discovered on November 26.
 Two days later, researchers contacted TrueDialog about the problem, and despite receiving no reply, the server was secured a day later, on November 29.

-TrueDialog has not yet spoken publicly about the server.
-GearBrain has requested comment from TrueDialog and we will update this article when we get a reply.
+TrueDialog has not yet publicly commented on the server.
+GearBrain has requested a comment from TrueDialog, and we will update this article when we receive a reply.

-The server was discovered as a part of a huge web mapping project undertaken by vpnMentor.
-The system scans servers online and tests access ports which may lead to a vulnerability.
-When a weakness is found, the company works to identify the database's identity, then alerts the owner.
+The server was discovered as part of a huge web mapping project undertaken by vpnMentor.
+The system scans servers online and tests access ports that may lead to vulnerabilities.
+When a weakness is found, the company works to identify the database's identity and alerts the owner.
 In this case, the server was completely unsecured and unencrypted.

 The blog added: "It's difficult to put the size of this data leak into context.
-Hundreds of millions of people were potentially exposed in a number of ways.
+Hundreds of millions of people were potentially exposed in several ways.
 It's rare for one database to contain such a huge volume of information that's also incredibly varied."

-As well as text messages sent to end users, the database contained details on TrueDialog's business model, along with its client base and the customers of those clients.
-Some passwords were stored in clear text, and while others were base64 encoded, vpnMentor said they are still "easy to decrypt".
+The database contained details on TrueDialog's business model, client base, customers, and text messages sent to end users.
+Some passwords were stored in clear text, and others were base64 encoded, but vpnMentor said they are still "easy to decrypt."

 vpnMentor added: "The impact of this data leak can have a lasting impression for hundreds of millions of users.
 The available information can be sold to both marketers and spammers."

-As well as affecting customers, the leak could have led to rivals learning how TrueDialog's business works.
+In addition to affecting customers, the leak could have led to rivals learning how TrueDialog's business works.
 The vpnMentor blog post explains: "Their competitors could have gotten a look into their backend and seen how the company is run from within.
-This would have given them a way to copy, or improve upon, the business model that has brought TrueDialog success...its competitors can also take advantage of the bad publicity the brand is going to receive, and even take over their customers."
+This would have allowed them to copy or improve upon the business model that has brought TrueDialog success....
+Their competitors can also take advantage of the bad publicity the brand is going to receive and even take over their customers."

 There are also concerns over account takeover, corporate espionage, a loss of income and new leads, identity theft and fraud, phishing and phone or email scams, and blackmail.

-This is an example of where regular consumers are put at risk through no fault of their own.
-All affected users can do is remain vigilant and look out for any communication - like text messages, emails and phone calls - which seem suspicious.
-These may have come from a malicious company which has taken your details from the leaking server.
+This is an example of how regular consumers are put at risk through no fault of their own.
+All affected users can do is remain vigilant and look out for suspicious communication, such as text messages, emails, and phone calls.
+These may have come from a malicious company that has stolen their details from the leaking server.

 GearBrain Compatibility Find Engine